 - Ineffectiveness of treatment by means of chemotherapy drugs from the taxane group and hormonal anticancer drugs

-- Significant progression of the disease over the past 12 months according to the results of PET-CT (occurrence of 2 or more new metastatic foci in the bones) or the progression of pain syndrome
+- Significant progression of the disease over the past 12 months according to the results of the PET-CT (occurrence of 2 or more new metastatic foci in the bones) or the progression of pain syndrome

 - ECOG (Eastern Cooperative Oncology Group) scale score is less than 2 points